MarcoWorms/learn.js/README.md

 // OMG we just went full illegal and used addNumbers to actually add strings!
 JS
 // is a really permissive language and with great power comes great
-// responsibility. functions by default do not care about what types you send
+// responsibility.
+Functions by default do not care about what types you send
 // when you use them, since in js the + operator can also be used by strings our
 // function will work, but it's our responsibility to build the tools that we
 // want if we want to prevent unwanted scenarios (or if you want strong type
 // safety in JS you can use something like typescript)

-// We can write functions in a shortwer way thanks to the new versions of
+// We can write functions in a shorter way thanks to the new versions of
 // javascript:

 let divide = (x, y) => {